Generators and closed classes of groups: Closed classes

 \begin{corollary}

 Let $A$ be a group.
 Then for any cellular generator $B$ of the class $\overline{\mathcal{C}(A)}$ we have $S_B=T_B$.

 \end{corollary}

-Recall that by Theorem \ref{maintheorem}, it is always possible to construct such $B$ out of any given $G$, and this provides many examples of groups for which $S_A=T_A$.
-It is natural and interesting to ask if there is a converse of the previous proposition, so we will devote the rest of the paper to the following problem:
+Recall that by Theorem \ref{maintheorem}, it is always possible to construct such $B$ out of any given $A$, and this provides many examples of (big) groups for which $S_A=T_A$.
+It is natural and interesting to ask if there is a converse of the previous proposition, so we consider the following problem:

 \begin{question} If $T_A = S_A$, for a certain group $A$, is it true that $\mathcal{C}(A)=\overline{\mathcal{C}(A)}$? \end{question}